The Knowing Garden FAQs

 Q: When does school start?
 What is the schedule?
 How many students in the class?

 A: We offering rolling admission, so start is fluid.
-Officially, the first day of school is 8 September of 2021.
-Summer programming will start on June 29th.
+Officially, the first day of school is after Labor Day in Sept.
+Summer programming usually starts at the end of June.

 Q: Are you a co-op school?
 What level of parent participation is expected from families?

 A: We welcome parent involvement because it means there are more helping hands and it builds community.
 We expect that families will attend monthly meetings and celebrations.
 We require a few community workdays throughout the year.
 A need-based co-op tuition option is available and we take consideration of different family styles and needs.
 If you would like to participate in the co-op model, we ask that you submit documentation via our SSS Financial Aid portal on our “Tuition and Financial Facts” page on the website.
 The co-op hours are determined by each family’s experience.
 If a family does not complete their work hours, tuition will not be reduced.
-Due to COVID, hours are not currently available but there are still many ways to help.
+Due to COVID, volunteer hours are limited.

 Q: Are students separated into different classes by ages?

-A: Students older than 5 are in mixed-age classrooms based on their developmental readiness.
+A: Students are in mixed-age classrooms based on their developmental readiness.

 Q: How much time do children spend outside?